mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 I was surprised at how much the metal case impacted sales.
 Not only did it increase the absolute number of sales, it increased the price customers were willing to pay.
 After [experimenting with pricing](/retrospectives/2023/05/#what-price-maximizes-profits), I ended up increasing our price by 10%, and our monthly sales were still higher than when we had a 3D-printed case.

 We also updated TinyPilot's packaging.
-Until late last year, we were still shipping TinyPilot in a plain brown box with the device and all the cables bunched together in a bubble-wrap pouch.
+Until late last year, we were still bunching together the device and all the cables in a bubble-wrap pouch and dropping that into a plain brown box.

 {{<gallery caption="Our previous packaging for TinyPilot was just neatly wrapping the device, cables, and instructions in a bubble pouch.">}}
 {{<img src="labeled-blob.webp" max-width="500px">}}